Summary of Significant Accounting Policies (Policies)

-The annual impairment evaluation for indefinite life intangible assets includes a quantitative assessment to determine whether the fair value of the indefinite life intangible assets is less than their carrying value.
-We calculate the estimated fair value of the indefinite-lived intangible asset and compare it to the carrying value.
-Fair value is estimated primarily using future discounted cash flow projections in conjunction with qualitative factors and future operating plans.
+The annual impairment evaluation for indefinite life intangible assets includes a qualitative assessment to determine whether it is more likely than not that the fair value of the indefinite life intangible assets are less than their carrying value.
+If it is concluded that this is the case, then a second step is performed by comparing the asset’s carrying value to the asset’s implied estimated fair value.
 When the carrying value exceeds fair value, an impairment charge is recorded for the amount of the difference.
-An intangible asset is determined to have an indefinite useful life when there are no legal, regulatory, contractual, competitive, economic or other factors that may limit the period over which the asset is expected to contribute directly or indirectly to the future cash flows of the Company.
 The Company also annually evaluates intangible assets that are not being amortized to determine whether events and circumstances continue to support an indefinite useful life.
 If an intangible asset that is not being amortized is determined to have a finite useful life, the asset will be amortized prospectively over the estimated remaining useful life and accounted for in the same manner as intangible assets subject to amortization.
-No indefinite life intangible impairment charges were recognized during 2017, 2016, or 2015.
+No indefinite life intangible impairment charges were recognized during 2016, 2015, or 2014.

 |Asset Impairment Charges [Text Block]

 Impairment of Long-lived Assets